small grants program

 ELEGIBILITY & HOW TO APPLY

-To apply for a small grant, you must first ensure your project fits the grant criteria, aligns with our theme for the year and that you are located within the regions we specify (download guidelines).
-Once ready to apply you can do so via our online application or by downloading the application and returning by
+To apply for a small grant, you must first ensure your project fits the grant criteria, aligns with our theme for the year and that you are located within the regions specified.
+Once ready to apply you can do so via our online application or by downloading the application form.

 Who can apply?